 How we achieve results

-Open-bottom arch culverts span the bankfull channel width of the stream, allowing natural stream processes to occur.
+Open-bottom arch culverts and bridges span the bankfull channel width of the stream, allowing natural stream processes to occur.
 In addition to restoring the stream's capacity to move nutrients and sediments, fish passage is often dramatically improved.
-Open-bottom arch culverts are relatively maintenance free, and once installed, can be left untouched for upwards of 70 years.
+Open-bottom arch culverts and bridges are relatively maintenance free, and once installed, can be left untouched for upwards of 70 years.

-Large woody debris additions help to address the lack of naturally occuring wood in Downeast Maine's streams.
-Additions increase the rate at which streams develop complexity, allowing for more numerous and varied habitats for the species inhabitating the stream.
+Large woody debris additions help to address the lack of naturally occurring wood in Downeast Maine's streams.
+Additions increase the rate at which streams develop complexity, allowing for more numerous and varied habitats for the species inhabiting the stream.

 Clamshell additions are a cost-effective means of buffering pH.
 Many of Maine's watersheds lack significant levels of basic pH buffers.
 Combined with acid rain and backwaters which form peats and bogs, this often results in highly acidic streams that aren't conducive to insect or animal life.
 By adding clamshells, we create more pH neutral environments which benefit the local fauna.